ankrutik/notes/aws/solutions_arch_cert/notes.md

 - MySQL read replicas (5)
 - PostgreSQL (1)

-autmated backups on by default
+automated backups on by default

 serverless